EBI-Metagenomics/miassembler/docs/README.md

 This pipeline supports both short and long reads; however, it does not yet support hybrid assemblies.

-The steps of the pipeline for short- and long-reads processing
+The pipeline steps for both processes follow.

 ## Short reads